What Are The Least Popular AP Classes in 2026?

 Why don't schools offer all AP classes?

 The least popular AP classes aren't unpopular because they're inferior.
-They may just serve more specialised interests that come with practical challenges.
-The "best" AP class isn't the one that most people take.
-It's the one that works with your strengths, interests, and goals.
-What matters most is your engagement and effort.
+They just serve more specialised interests and have less uptake because of this.
+The best AP class for you is the one that works with your strengths, interests, and goals.

 Be thoughtful, be strategic, and most importantly, be true to your own academic interests.